jinghuazhao/FM-pipeline/README.md

 ```
 bash fm-pipeline.sh 2hrglucose.txt
 ```
-A list of two SNPs is contained in [2.snps](files/2.snps).
-The Stata program [p0.do](files/p0.do) generates [Extract.sh](files/Extract.sh) excluding SNPs in exc3_122844451_123344451.txt and exc3_122881254_123381254.txt.
+For two SNPs is contained in [2.snps](files/2.snps), the Stata program [p0.do](files/p0.do) generates [Extract.sh](files/Extract.sh) excluding SNPs in exc3_122844451_123344451.txt and exc3_122881254_123381254.txt.